jara001/f1tenth-rules/rules_v3.md

 One referee will be assigned to each car and is solely responsible to call flag raises and rule violations per-team.
 The third referee is tasked with enforcing penalties, crash resolution, and time-keeping.

+## Awards ceremony

+The competition concludes with the Awards ceremony.

 ---